-Department of State Services and Health Emergency Preparedness and Response Section
+Department of State Services and Health Center for Health Emergency Preparedness and Response

-The purpose of the Health Emergency Preparedness and Response Section is to provide public health leadership and improve health and well-being in Texas.
+The purpose of the Center for Health Emergency Preparedness and Response is to provide public health leadership and improve health and well-being in Texas.
 This is accomplished by promoting health, preventing disease and injury, protecting and effectively responding to all types of health emergencies, including bioterrorism, infectious disease outbreaks and natural disasters.
-The Health Emergency Preparedness and Response Section does this through networking, coordinating, standardizing and centralizing our resources and planning efforts across the state.
+The Center for Health Emergency Preparedness and Response does this through networking, coordinating, standardizing and centralizing our resources and planning efforts across the state.

 Texas Health and Human Services

 Texas Health and Human Services administers a variety of emergency and disaster response and recovery programs within the Emergency and Risk Management and Disaster Behavioral Health Services programs.
 Within Emergency and Risk Management, the Continuity of Operations and Emergency Management operations staff deploy to the State Operations Center whenever it is activated.